Hoka Clifton 10 Review: A Cushioned and Smooth Daily Trainer

 Key Features

-- Plush Cushioning: High-stack CMEVA midsole provides ample shock absorption and a soft ride for long distances.
-Despite 3 mm more foam than the Clifton 9, the shoe remains relatively light and avoids feeling overly squishy.
-This cushioning helps reduce impact on joints during high mileage training.
+• Plush Cushioning: High-stack CMEVA midsole delivers soft, shock-absorbing comfort for long distances.
+With 3 mm more foam than the Clifton 9, it stays light and avoids feeling overly squishy, helping reduce joint impact during high-mileage training.

 Comparison with Hoka Clifton 9